-Based on the above, PCS is prepared to verify that this criterion is satisfied.
+In the light of the above, PCS is prepared to verify this requirement.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Referenced interest payments (Article 21 (3))

 - 53. The objective of this criterion is to prevent securitisations from making reference to interest rates that cannot be observed in the commonly accepted market practice.
 The credit risk and cash flow analysis that investors must be able to carry out should not involve atypical, complex or complicated rates or variables that cannot be modelled on the basis of market experience and practice. - 54.
 To facilitate consistent interpretation of this criterion, the following aspects should be further clarified: - (a) the scope of the criterion (by specifying the common types and examples of interest rates captured by this criterion); - (b) the term 'complex formulae or derivatives'.